Usamakhan94/talentvare/README.md

 # 🌐 Talentvare – Frontend Technology Stack

-For the development of **Talentvare**, I’ve selected a modern and performance-focused front-end stack designed to ensure speed, scalability, and a clean development workflow.
+For the development of **Talentvare**, I’ve selected a **modern, performance-focused front-end stack** designed for scalability, maintainability, and a seamless user experience.
-Each technology was chosen for its stability, maintainability, and seamless integration with modern UI/UX standards.
+Each technology was chosen to ensure a clean development workflow, fast performance, and a consistent design system.

 ---